WUNDERY/wundery-designer/README.md

 ## wundery.js

 IMPORTANT: This documentation is work in progress.
 It should give you an idea about what's possible with `wundery.js`.
-Contact us with feedback or questions via support@wundery.com.
+Contact us with feedback or questions via support@branchbob.com.

-`wundery.js` is a Javascript library providing several methods to communicate with the WUNDERY API.
+`wundery.js` is a Javascript library providing several methods to communicate with the branchbob API.
 One of it's main purposes is the handling of the little cart boxes.
-Because of the WUNDERY architecture where all store pages are delivered from a high performance cache, the cart has to be injected dynamically.
+Because of the branchbob architecture where all store pages are delivered from a high performance cache, the cart has to be injected dynamically.

 ### Basic integration